Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Blue
 			"Glow Color"				"255,255,255"

-			// The Mutant Tank's glow outline visibility type.
+			// The Mutant Tank's glow outline will flash.
 			// Note: Only available in Left 4 Dead 2.
 			// --
-			// 0: Glow outline visible only on sight.
-			// 1: Glow outline visible through the walls.
-			"Glow Type"					"1"

-			// The Mutant Tank's will have a glow outline flashing.
-			// Note: Only available in Left 4 Dead 2.
-			// --
 			// 0: OFF
 			// 1: ON
 			"Glow Flashing"				"0"

-			// The minimum range that a client can be away from the Mutant Tank until the glow start to outline.
+			// The minimum range that a client can be away from the Mutant Tank until the glow outline starts to appear.
 			// Note: Only available in Left 4 Dead 2.
 			// --
+			// Separate values with "-".
+			// --
+			// Value limit: 2
+			// Character limit for each value: 6
+			// --
-			// Minimum: 0 (Unlimited)
+			// Minimum number for each value: 0 (Unlimited)
-			// Maximum: 999999999
+			// Maximum number for each value: 999999
-			// 0: Unlimited
+			// --
+			// 1st number = Minimum value
+			// 2nd number = Maximum value
-			"Glow Min Range"			"0"
+			"Glow Range"				"0-999999"

-			// The maximum range that a client can be away from the Mutant Tank until the glow stop to outline.
+			// The Mutant Tank's glow outline visibility type.
 			// Note: Only available in Left 4 Dead 2.
 			// --
-			// Minimum: 0 (Unlimited)
-			// Maximum: 999999999
+			// 0: Glow outline visible only on sight.
+			// 1: Glow outline visible through the walls.
-			"Glow Max Range"			"0"
+			"Glow Type"				"0"
 		}
 		"Administration"
 		{